Breaking news: Brazil declares domestic violence an exception to repatriation under the Hague Convention

 The Brazilian Government concluded that “‘it is up to the competent authorities – considering the gender issues involved and including the evidentiary standards – to assess whether domestic violence has been established’ in order to decide whether to apply the exception provided for in the Hague Convention in each specific case”.

-The statement was sent to the Brazilian Supreme Court to review the treaty’s constitutionality considering the ongoing trial.
+The statement was sent to the Brazilian Supreme Court to review the treaty’s constitutionality in its ongoing trial.